 To be entitled to reemployment benefits following completion of uniformed service, you must produce either your DD214 or a certificate of release.
-Your discharge papers should indicate your discharge was honorable, general, under honorable conditions or uncharacterized.
+Your discharge papers should indicate your discharge was: "honorable," "general," "under honorable conditions" or "uncharacterized."
 In addition, prior to your leave of absence, you must notify your employer of your intent to return to work following the leave.

-If your period of service is 30 days or less, you generally must report to work no later than the beginning of your first scheduled work period after completing your military service, allowing for safe travel home and an eight-hour rest period.
+If your period of service is 30 days or less, you generally must report to work by your first scheduled work period after completing your military service, allowing for safe travel home and an eight-hour rest period.

-If your period of service is 31 through 180 calendar days, you must submit an application for reemployment (written or oral) no later than 14 days after completing your military service.
+If your period of service is 31 days through 180 days, you have to submit an application for reemployment (written or oral) no later than 14 days after completing your service.

-If your period of service is 181 calendar days or more, you must submit an application for reemployment (written or oral) no later than 90 calendar days after completing your military service.
+If your period of service is 181 days or more, you have to submit an application for reemployment (written or oral) no later than 90 days after completing your service.